Chapter Two: Taken By Surprise

 "You invaded my home," he countered, before his voice turned hard.
 He must have realized why she was there.
 "You're not putting those devices back in here, either.
 I have no intention of letting you watch me around the clock."

 Natalya sighed and said, "Hate to tell you, but I'm here to gather information on you, and I can't do that if I can't hear and see what you're doing."
+She had to resist the urge to roll her eyes at her own excuse.
+It was bad, she knew it, but she could think of nothing else to say.

-"Technically, you're not supposed to be here in the first place," Ludwig said to that, his voice still stern.
+"Technically, you're not supposed to be here in the first place," he said to that, his voice still stern.
 "I could call the police right now and blow your identity, and thus your entire mission, wide open.
 You have no choice other than to concede defeat.
 I have the upper hand."

-"And if I was to tell the police that you're an assassin?" she asked, taking a step closer to him.
+"And if I was to tell the police that you're an assassin?"
 She could see the anger in his eyes as she said this.
 "Neither of us has the upper hand here.
 Both of us have information that could destroy the other.
 You have my surveillance devices, but I've got an entire file on you and your extralegal activities.
 And unlike you, I can prove that you are what you are.
 Those devices could belong to anybody, but this file is pretty specific.
 It couldn't be anyone else's but yours."
 That wasn't entirely true.
 There actually wasn't much in the file about his 'extralegal activities', otherwise she wouldn't be here.
 He didn't need to know that the file was more or less a rundown of him personally, something that really only served to let her know what she was up against.
 As long as he thought she had an entire file on his assassinations, one that she could turn over to any law enforcement agency she wanted, she could force him to cooperate.
 Setting her features into a no-nonsense mask, she said, "You had better believe that I'm not afraid to use that information.
 I have a job to do, and believe it or not, Engelhardt, blowing your cover would make it so much easier on me.
 Because then me and my people wouldn't have to worry about you becoming a threat to Ukraine's national security, would we?"
 She was practically right on top of him now, looking him in the eyes, even though he had about ten centimeters of height on her.
 She could see it in the way he stood there now; he was mad.
 He was trying to hide it, but his fists were clenched at his sides and he was visibly tense.
 She knew that he understood exactly what she meant by the last sentence, but she clarified anyways.
 "We wouldn't have to worry about it, because you'd be thrown into prison for the rest of your life.
 You wouldn't be helping anyone from in there, would you?"

 He looked stricken at her last sentence, and he took a step back, trying to regain control of his composure.
 He turned away from her a moment, his hand resting against the door frame as he appeared to be thinking over what she said.